anna-soft/Nemo-Anna/README.md

 ## Summary

-Anna defines the behavior.
+- Anna defines the behavior
-Nemo executes it.
+- Nemo executes it
-Define the action first.
+- Define the action first
-The device structure follows automatically.
+- The device structure follows automatically

 ---